-Gordon-Conwell Theological Seminary, South Hamilton Campus does not monitor and record student off-campus criminal activity through the local police unless informed by the Hamilton Police Department of a serious incident with a student.
-Gordon-Conwell Theological Seminary, South Hamilton Campus does not have off campus housing or student organizations.
-Therefore, Gordon-Conwell Theological Seminary, South Hamilton Campus has no policy concerning monitoring and recording student off-campus criminal activity through local police.
+Gordon-Conwell Theological Seminary, Jacksonville does not monitor and record student off-site criminal activity through the local police unless informed by the Jacksonville Sheriff's Department of a serious incident with a student.
+Gordon-Conwell Theological Jacksonville does not have on or off campus housing or student organizations.
+Therefore, Gordon-Conwell Theological Seminary, Jacksonville has no concerning monitoring and recording student off-site criminal activity through local police.